Welcome to Bygone Beautys

 Bygone Beautys Treasured Teapot Museum & Tearooms is nestled in the village of Leura within the Greater Blue Mountains World Heritage Area.
 The tearooms and showrooms offer visitors a truly memorable experience – so don’t forget your camera!
-Home of world’s largest private collection of teawares, most items are on display in the Treasured Teapot Museum.
+Home of world’s largest private collection of teawares, including more than 5,500 teapots from all over the world and spanning five centuries, most items are on display in the Treasured Teapot Museum.

 The ultimate experience is to enjoy the famous silver service Traditional High Tea or the ever-popular Devonshire Tea in the Bygone Beautys Tearooms.
-Visitors can also purchase estate jewellery (gold, silver and diamonds), antiques, collectables and contemporary quality gifts - all scattered throughout the emporium.
+Visitors can also purchase estate jewellery (gold, silver and diamonds), antiques, collectables and contemporary quality gifts, including a wide variety of boutique teas - all scattered throughout the Retail Emporium.

 On most days you may catch the proprietor, Maurice Cooper OAM, (better known as The Teapot Man or Mr Teapot) serving customers at the front desk.
 Maurice will be easily recognisable wearing a bow tie, and will probably be in the midst of selling a diamond ring to a customer.
 Maurice and some of the staff are themselves great examples of Bygone Beautys!

-Museum Admission of $5.50 per person is redeemed with an equivalent purchase in the tearooms or retail area.
+Museum Admission of $5.50 per person is redeemable with an equivalent purchase in the tearooms or retail area.

 Please be advised, outside of NEW SOUTH WALES School Holidays

 We are open 5 Days a Week

 We look forward to greeting you.